Tax Package Resource Center

 2. SAFE HARBOR RULES:

-The final legislation preserves the commence construction threshold under existing law for most Sec.
+The final legislation preserved the commence construction threshold under existing law for most Sec.
 48E/45Y tech-neutral credits, along with the energy efficient home, buildings, and clean hydrogen credits (45K, 179D, and 45V).
 The safe harbor provisions for wind and solar were the subject of heated debate as the bill moved through the process.
-Ultimately, the legislation retains current safe-harbor rules for solar and wind projects that commence construction within one year of enactment (July 4, 2026); after that, new projects must be placed in service by the end of 2027 to qualify.
+Ultimately, the legislation retained current safe-harbor rules for solar and wind projects that commence construction within one year of enactment (July 4, 2026); after that, new projects must be placed in service by the end of 2027 to qualify.

 3. FOREIGN ENTITIES OF CONCERN RESTRICTIONS: